telerik/kendo-vscode-extensions/templates/Web/Pages/KendoReact.Grid/.template.config/description.md

-﻿This is a grid page which demonstrates the components capabilities.
+This is a grid page which demonstrates the components capabilities.